 PM: Powerful Mind in Software Development Outsourcing

 For the last decade, a lot of companies (especially, start-ups) refuse using strict hierarchy in the organization.
-That’s why some employees often share some responsibilities to their colleagues or work on a few positions at the same time.
+That’s why some employees often share some responsibilities with their colleagues or work on a few positions at the same time.
 In many IT companies, Project Managers additionally function as Business Analysts and QA Leads.
 This is the reason why strategic thinking becomes one of the most important skills for a PM.

-Since they manage the creation of technology, service, product or a just certain feature, they become responsible not only for the quality of the project, deadlines, and the financial results but also for an individual philosophy of the project.
+Since they manage the creation of technology, service, product, or a just certain feature, they become responsible not only for the quality of the project, deadlines, and the financial results but also for an individual philosophy of the project.

 As far as PMs’ influence growth they are used to developing design thinking which requires the knowledge of engineering practices combined with some ideas and solutions from design, business, and social fields.